All Products

 Billing method selection

-If you are a new user, you can start with the pay-as-you-go billing method.
-Because you consume fewer resources when you first start using MaxCompute, purchasing reserved compute units (CUs) can lead to idle resources.
-The pay-as-you-go method is more cost-effective in this case.
+If you are a new user, we recommend that you start with the pay-as-you-go billing method.
+When you first start using MaxCompute, resource consumption is typically low.
+The pay-as-you-go method is more cost-effective in this scenario, as purchasing reserved CUs could lead to idle resources.

 Data transfer fee description